 Website Builder vs Custom Website – What Works Best For You?

-In any case, the cost of website design in the modern era is a complex subject, because websites themselves have become complex things.
-The internet isn’t powered by a few lines of HTML and some .GIF graphics anymore.
-So website builders fill that niche for people who want quick-and-easy results, whereas custom website design is a premium service.
+In any case, the cost of website design in the modern era is a complex subject because websites themselves have become complex.
+The internet isn’t powered by a few lines of HTML and some GIF graphics anymore.
+So, website builders fill that niche for people who want quick-and-easy results, whereas custom website design is a premium service.

 Now the question is, which is best for you?
 I’ll try to answer that by objectively comparing what you can expect from both.
+In this comprehensive guide, we’ll compare website builder vs custom site creation and debate what works best for you with pros, cons & features.

 Comparing the cost: Website Builder vs Custom Website

-Hosting plans through website builders range from $10 to $25 per month on average, and can also charge you extra monthly for things like additional storage, premium apps on your website, etc. Little nickel-and-dime service subscriptions that quickly add up is how website builders earn their money.
+Hosting plans through website builders range from $10 to $25 per month on average, and you can also charge extra monthly for things like additional storage, premium apps on your website, etc. Little nickel-and-dime service subscriptions that quickly add up are how website builders earn their money.
 It’s a good idea to compare the fine-print services of various website builder platforms, for example here you can see a comparison of the best real estate website builders.

 What about monthly fee considerations?

-Depending on the size of your website, the monthly maintenance fees from a website design agency may not entirely be worth it.
+Depending on the size of your website, the monthly maintenance fees from a website design agency may not be worth it.

 Website Builder vs Custom Website: Time of getting a website running

 With a website builder, you’re just slapping together some templates, website elements, and add-on scripts and widgets for your site.
-You can get a brand new website up and running in less than a day.
+You can get a brand-new website up and running in less than a day.

 The customization factor